Felsted School

 Felsted School is a co-educational independent boarding and day school, situated in Felsted in Essex, England.
 It is in the British public school tradition, and was founded in 1564 by Richard Rich, 1st Baron Rich.
 Felsted is one of the 12 founder members of the Headmasters' and Headmistresses' Conference, and a full member of the Round Square Conference of world schools.

 Felsted School is featured in the Good Schools Guide and is regularly featured in Tatler's Schools Guide.
 Felsted School was shortlisted for 'Boarding School of the Year' 2020 by the Times Education Supplement (TES).

-Felsted is notable for having educated a British head of state, Richard Cromwell.
+Felsted is notable for having educated a British head of state, Richard Cromwell, who was Lord Protector from 1658 to 1659.

 History

 Felsted was founded in 1564 by Richard Rich, 1st Baron Rich (also known as Riche) who, as Lord Chancellor and Chancellor of the Court of Augmentations, acquired considerable wealth from the spoils of the Dissolution of the Monasteries including the nearby Leez Priory where he lived.

-The school became a notable educational centre for Puritan families in the 17th century, numbering a hundred or more pupils, under Martin Holbeach, Headmaster from 1627–1649, and his successors (see below).
+The school became a notable educational centre for Puritan families in the 17th century, numbering a hundred or more pupils, under Martin Holbeach, Headmaster from 1627 to 1649, and his successors (see below).
 John Wallis and Isaac Barrow were educated at Felsted in this period, as were four of Oliver Cromwell's sons.